"The greater danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it."--Michelangelo

 JURIS DOCTORATE--STANFORD LAW SCHOOL; BA--UC BERKELEY-ECONOMICS & POLITICAL SCIENCE

-Ms. Danielsson is an active member of the Swedish American Bar Association and the American Immigration Lawyers Association (AILA), an organization dedicated to keeping attorneys abreast of changes in the field of immigration and to legislative advocacy regarding immigration.
+Ms. Danielsson is an active member of the American Immigration Lawyers Association (AILA), an organization dedicated to keeping attorneys abreast of changes in the field of immigration and to legislative advocacy regarding immigration.
 Ms. Danielsson was honored by inclusion in the 2002-2003 edition of Who's Who for her demonstrated leadership and achievement in the field of law and was recognized in 2004 as on the the Great Women of the 21st Century for her contributions to the legal profession.

 COMMITMENT TO INNOVATION AND INTERNATIONAL EXCHANGE